George Mason Visual Art Scholarship

-The George Mason Visual Arts Scholarship2016 recipient — Niamh Woollin
+The George Mason Visual Arts ScholarshipRecipients

-The Scholarship encourages not only academic achievers but also any student who demonstrates drive and motivation towards a career in Visual Arts.
-The Scholarship is awarded annually to the value of $3,000 to be paid as a one-off lump sum to the winning student on proof of enrolment in a Visual Arts tertiary education course.
+The Scholarship encourages not only academic achievers but also any student who demonstrates drive and motivation towards a career in visual arts.
+The Scholarship is awarded annually to the value of $3,000, to be paid as a one-off lump sum to the winning student on proof of enrolment for a visual arts tertiary education course.

-The selection panel is Chris Barry, Educator at Govett-Brewster (BFA & MFA Auckland University, Cert Adult Ed WITT); Peter Avison, tutor in Printmaking, Sculpture and Visual Art Theory at WITT (BA Fine Art SACAE Adelaide, MFA Auckland University); and Chanelle Carrick, Curator Pictorial Collections at Puke Ariki (MA Art History and Theory, University of Otago).
+The selection panel is Chris Barry, Educator at Govett-Brewster (BFA & MFA Auckland University, Cert Adult Ed WITT); Simon Gennard, Assistant Curator Contemporary Art and Collections (MA Art History, Victoria University of Wellington) and Chanelle Carrick, Curator Pictorial Collections at Puke Ariki (MA Art History and Theory, University of Otago).

 Award of Scholarship

-The Scholarship winner will be announced on 31 October 2016 and the student will receive payment once they have supplied proof of their enrolment in a Visual Arts tertiary education course of a minimum of three years’ diploma status.
-The artwork and written statement from each year’s winning student will be ‘exhibited’ (and digitally archived) on the schools’ page within the Govett-Brewster Art Gallery’s website.
+The Scholarship winner will be announced on Wednesday 26 October with the student receiving payment once they have supplied proof of their enrolment in a visual arts tertiary education course of a minimum of three years diploma status.
+An artwork and written statement from each year’s winning student will be ‘exhibited’ (and digitally archived) on the schools’ scholarship page within the Govett-Brewster Art Gallery’s website.

 Winning students will be required to annually contact the Govett-Brewster Educator with proof of their continued enrolment in a visual arts tertiary education course, provide their grades for the previous year’s study and supply updated contact details.
 This is to enable tracking of the success of the Scholarship’s objective.